Financial Agreements (Pre-Nups), Consent Orders and Court Orders – risks and costs compared

 - miscarriage of justice by reason of suppression of evidence (i.e. non-disclosure of a material financial matter); and/or

-- that, in the circumstances that have arisen since the making of the order, a child/children of the relationship, or the person who has the caring responsibility of a child/children of the relationship, will suffer hardship if the Order is not varied or set aside.
+- that, in the circumstances that have arisen since the making of the order, a child of the relationship, or the person who has the caring responsibility of a child of the relationship, will suffer hardship if the Order is not varied or set aside.

-Both Consent Orders and Court Applications especially, can be expensive.
-The actual cost depends on the length of the negotiations, the complexity of both the financial and emotional circumstances of the parties, and the effect of judicial discretion – that is, the very wide discretion inherent in property proceedings that allows the Court ‘… to do justice according to the needs of the individual case, whatever its complications might be’ (Norbis v Norbis (1986) 11 CLR 513 at 520).
+Applications for Court Orders especially, can be expensive.
+The actual cost depends on the length of the negotiations, the complexity of both the financial and emotional circumstances of the parties, and the effect of judicial discretion in the case of Orders that are not made by consent– that is, the Court has a very wide discretion inherent in property settlement proceedings which is said to allow the Court ‘… to do justice according to the needs of the individual case, whatever its complications might be’ (Norbis v Norbis (1986) 11 CLR 513 at 520).

-- the complexity of the financial circumstances of the parties;
+- the complexity of the parties’ financial circumstances;

 - the advice received by each party and/or the view each party forms about their entitlements;

-- whether an agreement is reached between the parties or the matter is required to be litigated;
+- whether the parties can reach an agreement or the matter is required to be litigated in a Court;

-- whether Counsel or other experts are required to be engaged;
+- whether a barrister or other experts are required to be engaged;

 - the length of the negotiations and/or litigation; and/or